kevindavus/personal-goals-cli/README.md

 Simple way to create and manage weekly/monthly/yearly/other goals

 To use: `yarn global add personal-goals-cli`
-make sure to set the active directory and where to store your README!
+make sure to set the active directory and where to store your README although they will default to the folder you first call `goals` from.

 ```
 goals cfg dir '/users/me/projects/personal-goals/goals'